Siren (2016 film): Reception

+Metacritic, which uses a weighted average, assigned the film a score of 54 out of 100, based on nine critics, indicating "mixed or average" reviews.

 Noel Murray of the Los Angeles Times said the film was "for the most part... a clever and confident expansion of a terrific short.
 It stings less but packs plenty of poison."
 Variety's Dennis Harvey called it "lively if occasionally rough around the edges, packing a satisfying amount of action and a couple of amusingly nasty surprises into its short running time...
 While the concept's potential isn't fully tapped, there's enough fun to be had here that one hopes any future installments will sustain and increase the air of macabre unpredictability".
 Rob Staeger of The Village Voice wrote, "The heroic impulses encourage viewers to buy into the story instead of merely gawking.
 The villains are likewise compelling — Justin Welborn lends club owner Mr. Nyx a sinister congeniality, while Brittany S. Hall's bartender is a no-nonsense enigma in a Day-Glo wig and short shorts, dispensing nightmarish cocktails that transmit stolen memories."

 The New York Timess Neil Genzlinger wrote, "The movie is a not-great horror flick, but if it discourages one future groom from having a final ill-advised night of debauchery, it will have served a purpose."

 Ain't It Cool News called SiREN "a rock solid monster movie” and hailed that "every scene with Fierman is electric."

 We Are Indie Horror named it as one of the Top 10 Feature Films of 2016 and said, "SiREN is a phenomenal and intense adaptation of “Amateur Night.”
 It stands on its own and is a must-see."